🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 - Word2Vec captures semantic similarity ('love' ≈ 'enjoy', 'machine' ≈ 'deep')

-- Word2Vec typically returns more semantically accurate similarity
+- Word2Vec generally returns more semantically accurate similarity scores

 References